 The best type of apples to use are the slightly acidic (less sweet) ones, that hold well whilst cooking.
 They add a nice tarty contrast that is balanced out with the brown sugar.
 The best types of apples to use are Bramley Apples & Granny Smith.
 A general rule of thumb is to use green apples over red apples.

 Apple crumble should be kept in the fridge.
-It will normally last 4-5 days if stored in an air tight container.
+It will normally last 4-5 days if stored in an airtight container.
 Make sure to refrigerate the crumble straight after cooling.

-Apple Crumble will go bad much faster when left at room temperature, this is why its best to refrigerate it.
-At room temperature it should last for around 24 hours.
+Apple Crumble will go bad much faster when left at room temperature, this is why it’s best to refrigerate it.
+At room temperature, it should last for around 24 hours.

 Can I make it ahead of time?

-Yes it’s a perfect make ahead of time dessert.
-Simply prepare the apple crumble as usual and instead of baking it, wrap it tightly in cling film and place in the fridge.
+Yes, it’s a perfect make ahead of time dessert.
+Simply prepare the apple crumble as usual and instead of baking it, wrap it tightly in cling film and place it in the fridge.
 It will stay good quality for around 24 hours, so it’s great to make the day before a celebration.

 Even know most desserts freeze really well, I wouldn’t recommend freezing apple crumble.
 This is because the apples will start getting watery during the thawing process and the crumble won’t have its crumbly texture.

 You can reheat apple crumble in either the microwave or oven.
 If you are reheating a whole batch, add to a preheated oven at 150c (300f) for 15-20 minutes, until hot.
-If you want to reheat one portion, add a portion of the crumble to a microwave safe bowl and microwave for 60 to 90 seconds, until hot.
+If you want to reheat one portion, add a portion of the crumble to a microwave-safe bowl and microwave for 60 to 90 seconds, until hot.

-If you would like to add more oats to this recipe you can replace 1/2 or 1/4 of the plain flour from crumble section with a 1:1 ratio of rolled oats.
-This make the mixture 105 grams plain flour, 105 grams oats, 100 grams brown sugar & 130 grams of butter.
+If you would like to add more oats to this recipe you can replace 1/2 or 1/4 of the plain flour from the crumble section with a 1:1 ratio of rolled oats.
+This makes the mixture 105 grams plain flour, 105 grams oats, 100 grams brown sugar & 130 grams of butter.

-Luckily now days making food dairy free and vegan is much easier.
+Luckily now days making food dairy-free and vegan is much easier.
 This recipe is super easy to make vegan, simply swapped out the butter with vegan butter.
 The results will be very similar and still delicious!